RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 ## Prerequisites

-The only prerequisite for running RDI Write Behind is having [Redis Gears Python](https://redis.com/modules/redis-gears/) {{ site.redis_gears_min_semantic_version }} installed on the Redis Enterprise Cluster and enabled for the DB you want to mirror to the downstream data store.
+The only prerequisite for running RDI write-behind is [Redis Gears Python](https://redis.com/modules/redis-gears/) >= 1.2.6 installed on the Redis Enterprise Cluster and enabled for the database you want to mirror to the downstream data store.
-For more information, see [Redis Gears installation]({{<relref "/rdi/installation/install-redis-gears.md">}}).
+For more information, see [Redis Gears installation]({{<relref "/rdi/installation/install-redis-gears">}}).

 ## Preparing the write-behind pipeline

 - Install [RDI CLI]({{<relref "/rdi/installation/install-rdi-cli">}}) on a Linux host that has connectivity to your Redis Enterprise Cluster.
-- Run the [`configure`]({{<relref "/rdi/reference/cli/redis-di-configure">}}) command to install the RDI Engine on your Redis database if you have not used this Redis database with RDI Write Behind before.
+- Run the [`configure`]({{<relref "/rdi/reference/cli/redis-di-configure">}}) command to install the RDI Engine on your Redis database, if you have not used this Redis database with RDI write-behind before.
 - Run the [`scaffold`]({{<relref "/rdi/reference/cli/redis-di-scaffold">}}) command with the type of data store you want to use, for example:

   ```bash
   redis-di scaffold --strategy write_behind --dir . --db-type mysql
   ```

-  This will create a template of `config.yaml` and a folder named `jobs` under the current directory.
+  This creates a template of `config.yaml` and a folder named `jobs` under the current directory.
-  You can specify any folder name with `--dir` or use the `--preview config.yaml` option, if your RDI CLI is deployed inside a K8s pod, in order to get the `config.yaml` template to the terminal.
+  You can specify any folder name with `--dir` or use the `--preview config.yaml` option, if your RDI CLI is deployed inside a K8s pod, to get the `config.yaml` template to the terminal.

-- Add the connection(s) required for downstream targets in the `connections` section of `config.yaml`, for example:
+- Add the connections required for downstream targets in the `connections` section of `config.yaml`, for example:

   ```yaml
   connections: